01 Jun The Ultimate Guide to Using Key Performance Indicators (KPIs) for Growth: Part 1

 Simple, right?
-You choose a metric.
-You watch how it performs during a campaign, over a fiscal year, or over the lifespan of your business.
+You choose a metric and then watch how it performs during a campaign, over a fiscal year, or over the lifespan of your business.

 Here’s the million-dollar question that makes KPIs matter: How does a growth team get granular enough to measure a customer’s actions so that you can deliver a sublime customer experience?
 That’s the real purpose of measuring success, which is what KPIs deliver when done right.
 If you focus on dollars only, you’re missing the entire point of data-driven consumer-centrism.
 New initiatives will be ineffective and stall out if there isn’t a larger human purpose behind the action.

 So, don’t get lost in the terminology here.
 Just know that KPI is an important term that is used perhaps too liberally, and I’m here to break it down for you.

 What KPIs Aren’t

 Before you get started on identifying the KPIs that matter to your organization, make sure you don’t get distracted.
 Some articles try to draw a distinct line between KPIs, metrics, analytics, and other similar terms, and it just gets messy.
 Don’t sweat the small stuff.
 But also, don’t be fooled by vanity metrics.